TimMarder/rearc-quest/README.md

 ## 📄 Final Notes

 I ensured all major parts of the Rearc Data Quest were completed according to spec.
 I also introduced additional best practices (versioning, test isolation, modular imports, logging) to reflect how I would design production systems.
-More advanced features and more detailed implementation of each aspect would be done if time allowed.
+More advanced features and more detailed implementation and robust documentation of each aspect would be done if time allowed.

 I really enjoyed working on this quest and I would like to thank you in advance for taking the time to review my submission.
 If any questions arise or if something needs to be explained, feel free to reach out to me via marder.tim@gmail.com.